Ahmadmansoor/AdvancedScript/README.md

 ```
 ### 8- asmx :
 it's mirror of asm command in x64dbg, it accept variables.
-Parameter  asmx(addr , Instruction , fill with nops)
+Parameter  asmx  addr , Instruction , fill with nops
-	Instruction: if you define it as var no problem if u but "" or not
+	For Instruction: if you define it as var no problem if u but "" or not
 			but if you define it direct it good to surrounded it by ""
 	fill with nops : just put 1 that enough and it will fill the rest with nops.
 ```